UPDATED: Aug 6, 2020

 Have Your Latte and Drink it, Too

 No one wants to give up their favorite morning beverage entirely.
 And the good news is you don’t have to.
 Cutting back is easier than cutting out.
 If you buy one PSL every other day in November, you will spend at least $75 at Starbucks.
-Imagine if you cut that number in half, saving yourself $37 to spend on term life insurance.
+Imagine if you cut that number in half saving yourself to spend on affordable term life insurance.

 Let’s take a look at a 20-yr term life policy and see how much you can buy with that $37 savings.